Guides / The Complete Moving Plan

 you need to know.

 You found the place.
 You signed.
-Now you're staring at a full apartment wondering where to even start โ€” while work keeps going, life keeps going, and the move date keeps getting closer.
+Now you're standing in a full apartment with no idea where to start โ€” and the move date is getting closer.

 01